Since 2011, WPMarmite has been helping you set up your WordPress sites, customize them, and manage them on a daily basis like professionals.

 - Astra : It's one of the most popular theme in the official directory… It is stylish, highly customizable and easy to handle.
 For instance, there are one-click install starter websites.
 Want to know more about that theme?
 Check out our detailed review.

 - ElegantThemes : This shop offers 87 themes, including the famous Divi, which has attracted more than 600,000 customers!
-If you use this link" >If you use this link, you will receive a 20% discount on their yearly and lifetime access.
+If you use this link, you will receive a 20% discount on their yearly and lifetime access.

 - Themeforest : he world's largest template sales platform.
 You will find WordPress themes in all domains (blog, portfolio, magazine, ecommerce etc.).
 However, don't buy one on the spur of the moment.
 Weigh the pros and cons without being influenced by the demos and prefer themes that do not use the WP Bakery page builder.